by Paul Murrell http://orcid.org/0000-0002-3224-8858, Thomas Lin Pedersen, and Simon Urbanek.

 This interface is slightly simpler because it only deals with

-a set of glyphs that have a common font
+a set of glyphs that have a common font,

-argument is an R object, with
+The font argument is an R object, with

 C-level accessors provided, such as